 Provenance | Provenance relates to where the print is coming from.
 For example, was the print once owned by an important collector or a leading Museum?
 If so, this will add to the desirability and value of the print and people will pay over the odds for this.

 Vintage Vs Printed later | ‘Vintage' denotes a print printed by the photographer in the year it was taken.
 This is a term more often than not relevant to black and white photography but can also apply to chromogenic prints and other colour prints.

 Primary Market | The market is controlled by galleries.
 If you buy a print from a gallery who represents the artist, the work is usually acquired from what is referred to as 'The Primary Market’.

 Secondary Market | The market created by the auction houses or dealers.
 I.e. A work which has been owned by one or more people before it came up for sale.

 VAT, framing & shipping | Prices quoted to you by galleries and dealers will not usually take into account VAT and shipping costs.
 Framing on contemporary works is sometimes included in the retail price, but it is always good to check.
 Shipping is always on top.
 Very few dealers will deliver/send for free.

 Discounts | Depending on the work, the gallery or dealer selling you the work will be open to offering a discount of 10% on average.
 This is not always the case, but it is not considered rude to ask the question.

-If you ever need any advice before or during the fair regarding a specific work or regarding any of the above terminology, the Artistic Director will be happy to help you and answer any questions you may have regarding the photography market.
+If you need any advice before or during the fair regarding a specific work or regarding any of the above terminology, please use the contact form, which can be found here.